Skip to content Skip to site navigation Skip to service navigation

 What about automatic backups?

-While the hardware configuration is quite robust, Oak does not provide local or remote data backup, and should be considered as a single copy.
-The SRCC is currently evaluating options for adding automatic remote backups (to cloud storage).
+While the hardware configuration is quite robust, Oak does not provide local or remote data backup by default, and should be considered as a single copy.
+Research Computing now offers a managed backup service of your Oak space to cloud storage.
+See our Oak backup information page for more information and please don't hesitate to reach out.
 Such a service will incur additional costs to the PI.